nir1218/gno/examples/gno.land/r/x/nir1218_evaluation_proposal/EVALUATION.md

 ## Implementation

-The implementation written is to express the ideas described above using code.
-Not all ideas have been implemented.
+The implementation written aims to express the ideas described above using code.
+Not all ideas have been fully implemented.